 There has been much talk in the last six to twelve months about opioids and the “opioid crisis” going on.
-Most has centered on how doctors prescribe opioids and how can the medical community prevent addiction?
-With all intent to make one a bit uncomfortable, here’s an idea: lets not prescribe them.
-Better yet, lets get to the root cause of the pain, treat it and attempt to deal with what life brings us, pain and vibrant health, without the avoidance of one in seeking the other.
-Yes, easier said than done.
-It makes both the doctor and the patient uncomfortable.
-What if Naturopaths, and conventional doctors, believed and acted upon foundational ideas and concepts written by our predecessors.
+Most talk has centered on how doctors prescribe opioids-- and how can the medical community prevent addiction?
+With all intent to make one a bit uncomfortable, here’s an idea: let’s not prescribe them.

 “Article V, Section 5.
 The use of sedatives, analgesics, anaesthetics, narcotics or barbiturates to relieve pain, (except temporarily or in an emergency) at the expense of future health, or because of failure to eradicate the underlying causes of disorder of which pain is only a symptom, shall be considered contrary to the accepted theory and practice of naturopathy.
 The continued use of such substance is poisonous to the body, habit-forming, or makes the patient dependent upon them.”